emadadel4/WindowsTweaks/README.md

-## You can use these Tweaks by using IT Tools
+## You can use these Tweaks by using ITT

 - Link: [ITT](https://github.com/emadadel4/ITT)